Change language:

 • to file a complaint with the Data State Inspectorate (for more information, please visit www.dvi.gov.lv).

-1. Please note that we will not be able to fully satisfy a request to erase personal data, if the personal data are processed on several grounds for personal data processing, for example, personal data can be simultaneously processed to execute a service agreement, or to comply with obligations arising from applicable laws and regulations.
-In this event, we will not be able to ensure complete erasure of your personal data, of which we will inform you separately.
-In any case, we will carefully assess your request to ensure the most appropriate solution to respect your rights in situations where it is not possible to completely erase your personal data.
+1. Please note that we will not be able to fully satisfy a request to erase personal data, if we process them on several grounds for personal data processing.
+For example, we can process personal data simultaneously to execute a service agreement, and to comply with the obligations laid down in the normative enactments.
+In such a case, we will not be able to ensure complete erasure of your personal data, of which we will inform you separately.
+We will carefully assess each your request to ensure the most appropriate solution to respect your rights in such a case.

-2. In situations where it is not possible to completely erase personal data, based on the principles of GDPR, we will ensure anonymisation or pseudonymisation of the personal data:
+2. In cases where it is not possible to completely delete personal data, we can ensure anonymization or pseudonymization of the personal data:

-• Within the framework of anonymisation of personal data, the data are irrevocably changed and can no longer be linked to a specific person.
-We are entitled to keep such data after the legal grounds for processing thereof have expired.
-Processing of such anonymous personal data can be continued, for example, for the purposes of statistics, and to improve and develop the services of SEB Latvia;
+• Within the framework of anonymization of personal data, the data are irrevocably changed and can no longer be linked to a specific person.
+They are no longer considered personal data.
+We can continue to process such anonymous personal data, for example, for the purposes of statistics, and to improve and develop our services;

-NB: A decision on which of the aforementioned solutions to apply in relation to personal data processing is made by SEB Latvia single- handedly in line with the GDPR principles.
+The decision on which of the aforementioned solutions to apply in relation to personal data processing, we make independently in accordance with the GDPR principles.

 How can you exercise your rights?

 We will assess your suggestions or objections regarding processing of your personal data.
-However, we will not always be able to fully meet your demands if the actions of SEB Latvia are in compliance with the requirements of the GDPR and/or restricted by other laws and regulations.
+However, we will not always be able to fully meet your demands if the actions of SEB Latvia are in compliance with the requirements of the GDPR or restricted by other normative enactments.

 How can minors exercise their rights?